 Do not take 2 doses in one day.
 Take your next dose at the regular time and stay on your once-daily schedule, even if it adds an extra day to your treatment cycle for the week.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not receive a "live" vaccine while using cladribine.
 You could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
 Your doctor will determine when it is safe for you to receive a vaccine.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Cladribine side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-fast or slow heart rate, weak pulse, feeling short of breath;
+heart problems--swelling, rapid weight gain, feeling short of breath;

-Common side effects may include:
+Common side effects of cladribine may include: